mburumaxwell/dependabot-azure-devops/apps/website/content/docs/index.md

 - [Using Private Registries](./private-registries) – Configure authentication for feeds and registries.
 - [Troubleshooting](./troubleshooting) – Resolve common issues.
 - [Contributing](./contributing) – Learn how to develop and submit changes.
+- [Dependabot Server](./server) – Deploy and manage the server component for organization-wide updates.
+- [Azure Extension Guide](./extensions/azure) – Complete guide for the Azure DevOps extension.